 Mercy College serves the communities of Mackay and surrounding areas including Walkerston and Sarina.
 Places at the school are keenly sought after by families seeking a quality, holistic education with an enhanced Christian focus.

-To serve Christ in humanity and grow in wisdom.
+To serve Christ through humanity and grow in wisdom.

-- We strive to achieve our greatest potential
+- Hope, by building intellectual, spiritual and emotional capacity to achieve our greatest potential

 A Safe & Caring Environment

 Mercy College endeavours to create an environment where students always feel safe, secure and valued.

 One of the keys to creating this environment is the homeroom.
 At Mercy College it is our policy for a student to continue in the same homeroom from Year 7 to 10.
 This provides students with a sense of stability and comfort and allows them to develop a strong rapport with a staff member who is a significant and trusted adult within the school community.
 Many activities and functions are organised around this group and students develop long-term relationships through this homeroom connection.

 Access to an educational advisor and counsellor also supports students in achieving their goals during their time at Mercy College.

 Mercy College is unique in the Mackay region in catering specifically for Years 7 to 10.
 These ‘middle years’ of schooling are vital to the life-long learning journey and especially crucial to success in senior studies and other vocational pathways.
 In specialising in these year levels, the College is able to offer learning opportunities and an environment to bring out the best in young adolescents.
 The Mercy College Curriculum is based on the Queensland Essential Learnings, Year 10 Guidelines and the Australian National Curriculum.